michaellee8/hku_engg1340_course_project/README.md

 ## Execution instruction
 For ssh user, run `./prep.sh` first before using the app in current working directory.
 The first page of the program is the welcome teamplate.
 User should input `'menu'` to get into the menu page.
 User can choose different function by inputtung the respective command.
+For create function, the program will require user to input the `name`, `age`, `role`, `salary`, `fired`(whether the employee is fired or not) and `custom`.
+Note that user should input `'yes'` or `'no'` for the `fired` attribute.